 Parking lots can be busy and chaotic, making it crucial to know the right-of-way rules to prevent accidents and conflicts.
 In Texas, parking lots are considered private property, and different rules apply compared to public roads.
 The parking lot right of way or right of way in a parking lot can be harder to prove than on a public highway.
 Right-of-way laws in Texas depend on specific circumstances.

 Generally, drivers in the main thoroughfare of the parking lot have the right-of-way over those pulling out of parking spaces.
 However, be vigilant and yield to pedestrians, as they always have the right of way.
 Patience and awareness are key to avoiding collisions when driving in parking lots.
-Texas private parking lot laws can be complicated, so careful analysis is necessary.
+Texas private parking lot laws can be complicated and careful analysis is necessary.

 Texas laws regarding merging traffic on Texas highways and freeways are outlined in Section 545.061 of the Texas Transportation Code.
 According to this section, when moving into a lane divided into three or more lanes for one-way traffic, you must yield to vehicles already in the lane they are merging into.
 Yeilding while merging means that drivers entering a Texas highway or freeway are legally required to yield to other vehicles that are already in motion.